ElisDN/purify-text-behavior/README.md

 ===
 Contains methods for Markdown parser and HTML Purifier for Yii ActiveRecord models.

 HTML Purifier and Markdown parser very powerfull, but very slow.
-We can use two fields in database (for sourse text and for processed text) and process content before saving of model.
+We can use two fields in a database (for sourse text and for processed text) and process a content before saving of a model.

-This behavior parses content from sourse field to destination field automatically if destination field has empty value.
-By default a behavior purify content in `beforeSave()` and `afterFind()` events.
+This behavior parses a content from a sourse field to a destination field automatically (if a destination field has empty value).
+By default a behavior processes content in the `beforeSave()` and `afterFind()` events.

 Readme
 ---